 Family Safari in Namibia

-Driving distances in Namibia are very long and you won’t get the most out of your family Safari in Namibia if most of it is spent in the car with the kids getting restless in the backseat.
+Driving distances in Namibia are very long, and you won’t get the most out of your family safari in Namibia if most of it’s spent in the car with the kids getting restless in the backseat.

-If you’re travelling over the border to Botswana or South Africa after your trip to Namibia you must have unabridged birth certificates for your children.
+If you’re travelling over the border to Botswana or South Africa after your trip to Namibia, you must have unabridged birth certificates for your children.